tsadigovAgmail/kpn.order/README.md

 5. component has an “Activate” button that sets the status of the order and order items to “Activated”

-    a.
-When activated the end user will not be able to add new order items or confirm the order for a second time.
+    a. ✅When activated the end user will not be able to add new order items or confirm the order for a second time.